 How Do I Get a Visa to Visit Palestine?

-• Generally, there are no prior visa requirements for Americans, Canadians, and most Europeans to enter Palestine but please refer to the visa exemption agreement for further information.
+• Generally, there are no prior visa requirements for Americans, Canadians, and most Europeans to enter Palestine, but please refer to the visa exemption agreement for further information.
 Upon your arrival at the Israeli Airports, you will acquire a tourist visa that is valid for 90 days.
 This is more than sufficient for participation in Engage in the West Bank’s programs and to enable you to travel around Palestine and Israel easily.

 Traveling to and From Hebron, West Bank